Scottish Government: Matters reserved to the UK government

-Supporting these directorates are a variety of other corporate service teams and professional groups.

-The Crown Office and Procurator Fiscal Service serves as an independent prosecution service in Scotland, and is a ministerial department of the Scottish Government.
-It is headed by the Lord Advocate, who is responsible for prosecution, along with the procurators fiscal, under Scots law.

-Strategic Board

-The strategic board is composed of the permanent secretary, the seven directors-general, two chief advisers (scientific and economic) and four non-executive directors.
-The board is responsible for providing support to the government through the permanent secretary, and is the executive of the Scottish civil service.

-Executive Agencies

-To deliver its work, there are 9 executive agencies established by ministers as part of government departments, or as departments in their own right, to carry out a discrete area of work.
-These include, for example, the Scottish Prison Service and Transport Scotland.
-Executive agencies are staffed by civil servants.

-There are two non-ministerial departments that form part of the Scottish administration, and therefore the devolved administration, but answer directly to the Scottish Parliament rather than to ministers: these are the General Register Office for Scotland and the Office of the Scottish Charity Regulator.

-Public Bodies

-The Scottish Government is also responsible for a large number of non-departmental public bodies.
-These include executive NDPBs (e.g. Scottish Enterprise); advisory NDPBs (e.g. the Scottish Law Commission); tribunals (e.g. the Children's Panel and Additional Support Needs Tribunals for Scotland); and nationalised industries (e.g. Scottish Water).
-These are staffed by public servants, rather than civil servants.

-The Scottish Government is also responsible for some other public bodies that are not classed as non-departmental public bodies, such as NHS Boards, Visiting Committees for Scottish Penal Establishments or HM Chief Inspector of Constabulary for Scotland.

 Offices

-The headquarters building of the Scottish Government is St Andrew's House, which is located on Calton Hill in Edinburgh.
-Some other government directorates are based at Victoria Quay and Saughton House in Edinburgh, and Atlantic Quay in Glasgow.
+St Andrew's House is the headquarters of the Scottish Government; it is located at Calton Hill in Edinburgh.
+Some other government directorates are based at the Victoria Quay and Saughton House in Edinburgh, and Atlantic Quay in Glasgow.
 The head offices of the Crown Office and Procurator Fiscal Service and the Lord Advocate's Chambers are at Chambers Street in central Edinburgh.

-There are numerous other Edinburgh properties occupied by the Scottish Government.
-Both the Scottish Fiscal Commission and the Scottish Human Rights Commission are based in the old Governor's House on the site of the former Calton Gaol, next door to St. Andrew's House on Regent Road.
-Other offices are scattered around central Edinburgh, including Bute House on Charlotte Square, the official residence of the first minister.
+The Scottish Government owns numerous other Edinburgh properties.
+Both the Scottish Fiscal Commission and the Scottish Human Rights Commission are based in the old Governor's House on the site of the former Calton Gaol, adjacent to St Andrew's House on Regent Road.
+Other offices are scattered around central Edinburgh, including Bute House in Charlotte Square, the official residence of the first minister.

-All Ministers and officials have access to Scotland House at Victoria Embankment in London, when necessary.
+All ministers and officials have access to Scotland House at Victoria Embankment in London, when necessary.
 Dover House on Whitehall is now used by the Scotland Office and the devolved Scottish Ministers no longer use it.

 The Scottish Government also operates local offices and specialist facilities around Scotland, for example those used by Rural Payments & Services and Marine Scotland.